-We are a member of the BPAY® Scheme which is an electronic payments scheme through which you and an additional cardholder can ask us (using Citi Online or the customer service centre) to make payment on your behalf to billers who accept BPAY® payments.
+We are a member of the BPAY® Scheme which is an electronic payments scheme through which you and an additional cardholder can ask us (using internet payments or telephone payments) to make payments on your behalf to billers who accept BPAY® payments.
 We will notify you if we cease to be a member of the BPAY® Scheme.